 Lastly, many healthcare lawyers enjoy their jobs because they provide them with an opportunity to do some good in the world and improve the lives of others.
-For example, as a healthcare lawyer, you may be able to help individuals who have been the victims of medical malpractice to finally get the compensation that they deserve to enable them to get back on their feet and enjoy life once again.
+For example, as a healthcare lawyer, you may be able to help individuals who have been the victims of medical malpractice, where a hospital or healthcare worker has breached a duty of a standard of care, to finally get the compensation that they deserve to enable them to get back on their feet and enjoy life once again.
 Working as a healthcare lawyer is a very dynamic, rewarding role in which no two days are the same.

 In addition, you will be able to help lots of people with healthcare law who have been mistreated and can work with other healthcare professionals such as doctors and dentists to help bring justice into the world for those who are in need of it.
 This type of law might link in with personal injury law if there are any injuries, you may need an attorney for your injuries, if there has been any personal injury and you are looking for a remedy.